 Be Accountable

-After observing one rider who had trouble staying mentally organized when riding on her own, Will explained the importance of accountability.
+After observing one rider who had trouble staying mentally organized when riding on her own, Coleman explained the importance of accountability.
 “You need to self-coach.
 Instruction will only take you so far.
 You have to go into the ring and do it yourself.”

 Part of being your own coach is being accountable for your riding, including mistakes.
-Will asked her to focus on planning her ride.
+Coleman asked her to focus on planning her ride.
 “Whether it’s a missed jump, a missed distance, a stop or just not executing something perfectly, it’s important that you understand why it didn’t work out,” he said.
 “The more you start to recognize what you’re doing wrong after you make a mistake, the more you’ll start to recognize it before it happens and, hopefully, prevent it.”

 Look Where You’re Going

-For a rider who looked down before the jump instead of looking at the jump, Will stood on the landing side of a flower box roughly 30 feet away and held up fingers.
+For a rider who looked down before the jump instead of looking at the jump, Coleman stood on the landing side of a flower box roughly 30 feet away and held up fingers.
 He asked the rider to tell him what number he was holding up as she approached and jumped the box.
-By providing a place to focus the rider’s eyes, Will encouraged the rider to look up, pay attention and create a more balanced position.
+By providing a place to focus the rider’s eyes, he encouraged the rider to look up, pay attention and create a more balanced position.
 Once she developed the feeling of looking up, she was more able to look at the jump instead of down.

 Ride an Excellent Approach

-To help the riders focus on their approach to fences, Will set up a flower box on a circle.
+To help the riders focus on their approach to fences, Coleman set up a flower box on a circle.
 He instructed riders to pick up the canter, approach the flower box and count the strides to the box, which they would then jump, from eight strides away.
 The purpose was to set a line to the jump and to develop a steady rhythm and pace rather than becoming “infatuated with distance.”

 The simple exercise required riders to think about the flower box well ahead of time, discouraging them from making a last-second adjustment to their horses’ pace.
-“I know you’re looking at the jump at least eight strides away, which is enough time to keep rhythm,” Will said.
+“I know you’re looking at the jump at least eight strides away, which is enough time to keep rhythm,” Coleman said.
 “The distance comes out of the rhythm, so pick a rhythm and keep it consistent so you’re most likely to find a distance.”

 Riders couldn’t be shy about counting loudly.
 Any riders who forgot to count audibly were told to drop their stirrups and trot around the large grass ring until their “tongue untied,” ensuring that they focused on being heard.

-Although many of the approaches to the flower box ended on “six,” “seven” or even a few strides past “eight,” Will explained that the goal of the exercise was not to accurately predict the number of strides to a fence but to help riders focus on riding an accurate line with consistent rhythm and pace.
+Although many of the approaches to the flower box ended on “six,” “seven” or even a few strides past “eight,” Coleman explained that the goal of the exercise was not to accurately predict the number of strides to a fence but to help riders focus on riding an accurate line with consistent rhythm and pace.
 “I don’t get fussed about whether they get ‘seven’ or ‘ten’ or ‘eleven.’
 The goal is that they’re thinking along those lines and that they commit to being a little bit ahead of the curve when it comes to approaching an obstacle.”

-When the horses jumped smoothly, Will made it clear that the result was due to an excellent approach and preparation for the flower box rather than the jumping effort itself.
+When the horses jumped smoothly, he made it clear that the result was due to an excellent approach and preparation for the flower box rather than the jumping effort itself.
 “The process was better,” he praised.

 Use a Reference Point

-During the second group of the day, Will had riders canter an approximately 30-meter circle on the left lead over a vertical several times.
+During the second group of the day, Coleman had riders canter an approximately 30-meter circle on the left lead over a vertical several times.
 Some riders struggled to maintain a consistent size to their circles so they ended up making different approaches to the fence each time.
 This resulted in them rarely meeting the fence at an appropriate distance but instead alternately chipping in or leaving from a long spot.

-To encourage more focus on the circle, Will stood about 30 feet away from the final turn to the fence and asked riders to use himself as point of reference.
+To encourage more focus on the circle, he stood about 30 feet away from the final turn to the fence and asked riders to use himself as point of reference.
 The incentive to avoid trampling him encouraged the riders to be exacting in the geometry of their circle, which resulted in a consistent approach to the fence.

 A “human cone” was also used to help riders develop their horse’s attentiveness after a fence.
 He asked a volunteer from the auditors to stand 50 feet away from a small vertical on the landing side, centered with it.
 The riders were to trot to the fence, jump it and come to a walk before the volunteer.
 The impetus to not stampede the person compelled riders to focus on riding the downward transition effectively.
 After a few times walking after the fence, the horses became more attentive and willing to respond to the rider’s aids.

-Will explained that he preferred riders to slow to a walk rather than a halt after a fence.
+Coleman explained that he preferred riders to slow to a walk rather than a halt after a fence.
 A horse could associate a halt with punishment rather than as a test to see if he is listening.
 Halting could have an especially negative effect for sensitive horses, he added.

 Let Your Horse Go